freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-run-apache-server-on-a-mac-os-x-e1-captain/index.md

 ---
-title: How To Run Apache Server On a Mac Os X E1 Captain
+title: How to Run Apache Server on a Mac Os X E1 Captain
 ---
 [Apache](http://www.apache.org/) server is pre build on Mac OS X , no need to install 3rd party tools WAMP, LAMP, MAMP AND XAMPP to run Apache server on Mac.